d4n3sh/thedaneshproject/content/posts/2007-08-01-poder-social-red-social.md

   - 889737544

 ---
-No Idea what the Video says but it&#8217;s freaking cool.
+No Idea what the Video says but it's freaking cool.
 Something to do with traveling the globe and coming together.
 People from different parts of the world contribute by adding a short dancing scene&#8230;..

 Picked this up at [Poder Social / Red Social][1]